-Dominican Corporation SA
+Dominican Corporation

 The Dominican corporation or Sociedad Anónima – SA is a business entity that exists among two or more persons under a corporate name and is composed exclusively by shareholders whose responsibility for the losses is limited to their contributions.
 Its capital is represented by negotiable titles called shares, who must be entirely subscribed and paid prior to their issuing.